Originally published: October 20, 2025 | Updated: March 2026

 An important technical detail: corrections must be filed through the same system as the original return.

-• Returns originally filed through FIRE require corrections through FIRE (even after FIRE retirement for returns filed during the FIRE era)
+• Returns originally filed through FIRE require corrections through FIRE (even after FIRE retirement, for returns filed during the FIRE era)

 • Returns filed through IRIS require corrections through IRIS